-In addition to its cultural offerings, Phoenix has a number of outdoor attractions, including the Phoenix Zoo, the largest privately owned non-profit zoo in the country, and South Mountain Park, the largest municipal park in the U.S.
+In addition to its cultural offerings, Phoenix has a number of outdoor attractions, including the Phoenix Zoo, the largest privately-owned non-profit zoo in the country, and South Mountain Park and Preserve, the largest municipal park in the U.S.

 Residents also love practicing their swing at over 200 golf courses in the Phoenix area.
-The city’s highly active downtown and bustling scene make it one of the best retirement cities in Arizona for active adults seeking an exciting lifestyle.
+The city’s highly active downtown and bustling scene make it one of the best cities for active adults seeking an exciting lifestyle in Arizona.

 Mesa also has a vibrant live theater and art scene.
 The Mesa Arts Center is the cultural hub of the city, encompassing four performance venues for comedy, dance, music, and seasonal events.
 The Arizona Museum of Natural History and Mesa Historical Museum are also found in the city, as well as over 200 sculptures lining the city’s downtown streets.

 One major benefit to retiring in Mesa is the abundance of highly rated medical facilities.
-When considering retiring in this culturally and recreationally rich city, active adults haven 10 choices, ranging from large communities to small, more intimate communities.
+When considering retiring in this culturally and recreationally rich city, active adults have 10 choices, ranging from large, country club communities to small, more intimate communities.
 This abundance of choice makes Mesa one of the best retirement cities in Arizona.

 The westernmost suburb of Phoenix in Central Arizona, Buckeye is an outdoor lover’s dream.
-The Skyline Regional Park offers residents 8,675 acres of hiking, biking, and horseback riding trails, as well as programs including fitness classes and stargazing events.
-In addition to its sprawling outdoor recreation, the city hosts cultural events like the Hometown Holiday Boutique featuring local arts and crafts vendors.
+The Skyline Regional Park offers residents 8,675 acres of hiking, biking, and horseback riding trails, as well as programs like fitness classes and stargazing events.
+In addition to its sprawling outdoor recreation, the city hosts cultural events, such as the Hometown Holiday Boutique featuring local arts and crafts vendors.